 If personnel is policy, this isn’t looking good.
 [Robert Reich, Facebook 11/14/16]

 In our democracy being a good loser means defending American values as embodied in the constitution.
 It also means defending inalienable and inherent human rights.
 Among these are life, liberty, and the pursuit of happiness — which are possible only with conscious stewardship of our planet, equality, peace, integrity, and community.

 We may have lost but we’ll never give up, whatever it takes!

 Many of us are distressed with the current state of American politics, the ugliness, the bitterness, the distrust of the media, the candidates, the Congress, each other.

 When Richmond and I were young adults, we trusted our parents, our family doctor, our banker, our teachers, and our neighbors.
-We respected news people like Walter Cronkite or Bill Moyers and their investigative journalism.
-We used to feel connected to our larger world.
-But extreme mobility and digital media have broken down that sense of community and connectedness.
-Now everything has become “entertainment:” news, food, sports, gun violence.
+We respected news people like Walter Cronkite or Bill Moyers and their investigative journalism. total free dating sites for seniors over 40 We used to feel connected to our larger world.
+But extreme mobility and digital media have broken down that sense of community and connectedness. our website Now everything has become “entertainment:” news, food, sports, gun violence.
 We’re texting, Instagramming, Facebooking, Tweeting, running to keep up, grasping for diversions.
 We’re accomplished but exhausted, successful but soul-weary.

 Many Americans spend more time viewing and reading about sports events than they do about the workings of our government.
 Retired Supreme court Justice David Suter, in 2012, spoke about “Civic Ignorance” and how it puts democracy at risk.
 He expressed the fear that an autocratic leader could exploit discontent and seize power by promising to fix dysfunctional government.